-Formerly known as London Fashion Week End, this festival is still the same glitzy fashion party, with events, shopping and talks.
-It has its own catwalk shows (last year there were Fyodor Golan, Edeline Lee and Bora Aksu) it has a massive pop-up shop with everything selling at industry insider prices and talks from high fashion people.
-Alice Temperely (above) was there last year discussing her latest catwalk show and book – English Myths and Legends.
+Formerly known as London Fashion Weekend, this festival is still the same glitzy fashion party, with events, shopping and talks.
+It has its own catwalk shows (this year look out for sustainable brand Mother of Pearl, a massive pop-up shop with everything selling at industry insider prices and it has talks from high fashion people.

-Get 20% off your booking with Culture Whisper by entering the code CULTURE20 at the checkout.
+Get 20% off your booking with Culture Whisper by entering the code CW20 at the checkout.

 22 – 25 February, 180 The Strand